 The first manor house was built to the north-west of the church in the 14th century, when the town was granted a charter to hold an annual fair.
 The presence of the freely flowing river brought thirsty industries such as tanning, while barges were built at Crayford Creek.
 Huguenot refugees established the first calico bleaching works in the late 17th century, and later printed silk here.

 The present manor house (shown in the photo above) is believed to have been constructed in 1816 using the materials from an earlier building dating from around 1768, some elements of which still remain.
 The house has an observatory in its grounds – a converted boiler house operated by the Crayford Manor House Astronomical Society (which is no longer based here) – and there’s a bowls club too.
-Until fairly recently the house itself served as an adult education centre but at the time of writing its future use is uncertain.
+Until fairly recently the house itself served as an adult education centre and it is presently home to Bexley Voluntary Service Council.

 Crayford station opened in 1866.
 Machine guns and other armaments were manufactured north of Crayford Road, first by Hiram Maxim and from the end of the 19th century by Vickers, which also built some early flying machines.
 The company employed more than 14,000 workers during the First World War.